oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/introduction/introduction.md

 - Enables you to upload a file in the Oracle ERP Cloud business tables.
 - Enables you to upload files to Oracle WebCenter Content (Universal Content Manager) in encrypted or unencrypted format.

-## Leveraging the Oracle Autonomous Data Warehouse (ADW) adapter in Oracle Integration 3
+## Leveraging the Oracle Autonomous Data Warehouse (ADW) Adapter in Oracle Integration 3
-The Oracle Autonomous Data Warehouse Adapter enables you to integrate the Oracle Autonomous Data Warehouse database with Oracle Integration through use of direct connectivity.
+The Oracle Autonomous Data Warehouse Adapter enables you to integrate the Oracle Autonomous Data Warehouse database with Oracle Integration through direct connectivity.
 Use the Oracle Autonomous Data Warehouse Adapter to execute SQL queries or stored procedures in the Oracle database.
 The Oracle Autonomous Data Warehouse Adapter provides the following benefits:
 - Support for using direct connectivity to connect to the Oracle Autonomous Data Warehouse database in place of using the on-premises connectivity agent.
-- Support for the bulk data import operation
+- Supports the bulk data import operation.
 - Support for invocation of stored procedures in the Oracle database.
 - Support for updating or inserting multiple records in a single request.